-Microsoft Research sponsors collaborative research (CORE) projects in Japan for local researchers to advance the state of the art in research, inspire technological innovation, foster young researchers, and to establish Microsoft as a valuable research and technology partner for higher education.
+Microsoft Research sponsors collaborative research (CORE) projects in Japan for local researchers to advance the state of the art in research, inspire technological innovation, and to establish Microsoft as a valuable research and technology partner for higher education.

 CORE proposal submission process